Child Care Policy, Strategy and Principles

 • Where the Police are investigating a criminal offence or require information to help them find an absent, missing or absconded child;

-• Where information is requested in the furtherance of an inquiry or tribunal, or for the purposes of a Serious Case Review.
+• Where information is requested in the furtherance of an inquiry or tribunal, or for the purposes of a Child Safeguarding Practice Review.

 In such circumstances the person to whom the information relates should be informed that records have been requested unless to do so would prejudice the purpose of the request.